 I don’t know who was happiest – them or me?!

 From their reactions, I could tell that not everyone knew I was coming back.
-They had not been told that it was me who had been selected to succeed the former head midwife here.
+They hadn't been told that I'd been selected to succeed the former head midwife here.

 Back in action